 It is a good practice to keep all contacts and emails in one place.
 That’s where Microsoft Outlook finds its potent use.
 The application allows storing all emails, contacts, calendars, etc in one place in an organized fashion.
 However, it’s an uphill task and certainly not as easy as it sounds.
 Migrating Contacts from Google, Yahoo or others is a bit tricky.
 That said, what about the contacts hiding in the People App for Windows?
-This tutorial walks you through the process of Exporting or Migrating Contacts from Windows People App to Microsoft Outlook & explains how you can do it in quick time.
+This tutorial walks you through the process of Exporting or Migrating Contacts from the Windows People App to Microsoft Outlook & explains how you can do it in a quick time.

 For convenience, I decided to cover the topic exporting or migrating contacts from People App to Outlook in 2 parts.

 Part 1 – Configuring Outlook with your Live account/People’s App because, by default, the People app uses the MS Live account you use to log into your machine or store Contacts.
 And Export contacts.
 This will be covered today.